 Before you begin

 To sign up for G Suite from your Squarespace website:

 - You must have a trial site, paid site, or parking page on Squarespace 7.
 G Suite isn’t available on Squarespace 5 sites.

 - You must have at least one custom domain connected and pointing to your site.
 You can use a Squarespace domain or a third-party domain.

-- You must reside in a country listed in the drop-down menu in the signup form.
+- You must reside in a country listed in the country drop-down menu in the signup form.

-- Your domain can't be connected to an existing G Suite or legacy Google Apps account.
+- Your domain can't have an existing G Suite or legacy Google Apps account.
 This includes inactive or expired accounts.

 - You can't have another domain on your site connected to G Suite.
 All Squarespace plans are allowed one G Suite account per site.